-We are developing prophylactic vaccine candidates that target a range of infectious diseases, including SARS-CoV-2 (the virus that causes coronavirus disease 2019 ("COVID-19")), norovirus (a widespread cause of acute gastro-intestinal enteritis), seasonal influenza and respiratory syncytial virus ("RSV") (common causes of respiratory tract infections).
+We are developing prophylactic vaccine candidates that target a range of infectious diseases, including SARS-CoV-2 (the virus that causes coronavirus disease 2019 ("COVID-19")), norovirus (a widespread cause of acute gastro-intestinal enteritis), and seasonal influenza and respiratory syncytial virus ("RSV") (common causes of respiratory tract infections).
 We have completed a Phase 1 clinical trial for our first SARS CoV-2 vaccine candidate, that commenced in October 2020; the study met its primary and secondary endpoints.
 A Phase 2 study with our second-generation SARS CoV-2 vaccine candidate commenced dosing in October 2021 and is currently ongoing.
 Three Phase 1 human studies for our norovirus vaccine candidate have been completed, including a study with a bivalent norovirus vaccine which, as we disclosed in September 2019, met its primary and secondary endpoints.
 Additional Phase 1 studies with our norovirus vaccine are currently ongoing.
 In addition, we have started a Phase 2 monovalent norovirus GI.1 challenge study.
 Our monovalent H1 influenza vaccine protected participants against H1 influenza infection in a Phase 2 challenge study, as published in 2020 (Lancet ID).
+An RSV clinical program was paused in 2018 to focus on other indications.
 In addition, we are in early development of our first therapeutic vaccine targeting cervical cancer and dysplasia caused by human papillomavirus ("HPV").